Funding Opportunity

 Tim Merlis, Science/HPC Manager

-As part of the Cooperative Institute for Modeling the Earth System (CIMES), a collaboration between the National Oceanic and Atmospheric Administration (NOAA) and Princeton University, we are now soliciting proposals for projects related to modeling and understanding the Earth system.
-Funds for this call are provided by NOAA and the Princeton University Dean for Research, and projects may align with the strategic goals of NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL) and involve a close collaboration with NOAA/GFDL scientists or focus on the numerical modeling and understanding the Earth system but need not be directly tied to NOAA's priorities.
+Funds for this call are provided by NOAA and the Princeton University Dean for Research.
+Projects may align with the strategic goals of NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL) and involve a close collaboration with NOAA/GFDL scientists, or focus on the numerical modeling and understanding the Earth system but need not be directly tied to NOAA's priorities.
 CIMES funding priorities are detailed below.

-CIMES THEMES:
+CIMES Themes:

 1. Earth System Modeling: Developing and improving Earth System Models (ESMs), numerical models which simulate the climate and earth system, and allow prediction of the future evolution of this system.
 These models include the dynamical, physical, chemical, and biological components of the atmosphere-ocean-ice-land system and their coupling.